How to Prevent Sore Toenail after Hiking – Helpful Tips

-Feet slide forward in hiking boots – toe hitting the front of the shoe
+Feet slide forward in hiking boots – toe hitting front of shoe

-The problem of the toe hitting the front of the shoe is serious.
+The problem of toe hitting front of shoe is serious.

 Many hiking resources advise you to buy hiking boots or shoes that are at least a half size bigger than what you would normally wear with regular shoes.